eth-educators/eth-docker-docs/website/docs/Support/GethPrune.md

 sidebar_label: Prune Geth or Nethermind
 ---

+### Automatic Nethermind prune

+By default, Nethermind will prune when free disk space falls below 350 GiB.
+If you want to disable that, `nano .env` and change `AUTOPRUNE_NM` to `false`.

+### Semi-automated Geth or Nethermind prune

-The Geth DB will [grow over time](../Usage/ResourceUsage.md), and may fill a 1TB SSD in about 6 months.
+The Geth DB will [grow over time](../Usage/ResourceUsage.md), and may fill a 2TB SSD in a year or two.

 You can offline prune Geth, bringing it back down close to its initial DB size.

-### Semi-automated Geth or Nethermind prune

 Run `./ethd prune-geth` if using Geth.
 It will check prerequisites, offline prune Geth, and restart it.

 Run `./ethd prune-nethermind` if using Nethermind.
 It will check prerequisites, online prune Nethermind, and restart it.

-### Fully automated Geth or Nethermind prune
+### Automatic Geth prune

+> This script is expected to become obsolete with the release of Geth 1.12 and pbss

-The script `./autoprune.sh` can be run in crontab to monitor disk space, and start a Geth or Nethermind prune when free disk space is below 100/250 GiB or below 10%, whichever comes first.
+The script `./autoprune.sh` can be run in crontab to monitor disk space, and start a Geth prune when free disk space is below 100 GiB or below 10%, whichever comes first.

 The script requires the `bc` package, install that first: `sudo apt install bc`